How a user-agent can discover the allowable methods

 Key points to remember:

-response header lists the methods allowed on a particular resource. - The RBAC module may limit the methods allowed on a resource.
+• The RBAC module may limit the methods allowed on a resource.